Snowflake-Labs/sfquickstarts/site/sfguides/src/data_collaboration_two_way/data_collaboration_two_way.md

 Click Get, and in the next modal, click Get.
 ![Diagram](assets/accept_share_navigation_4.png)

 You should now see SCORED_DATA as one of the Databases in your catalog, with the SCORED_MODEL schema and the SCORED_TABLE.
-We did not need to load any data, it is shared live from the Provider.
+We did not need to load any data, it is shared live from the Zamboni.

 <!-- ------------------------ -->
 ## Provider Account (SnowBank) -  Add New Data